edelgrace/blog/content/post/2012-01-07-first-post-of-the-new-year.md

 The thing about the library is that it's right next to the mall.
 Where did we go next?
 The mall.
 I don't like shopping for clothes but I need clothes so I had to buy clothes.
 That part was boring.

 Like I said before, we got home and I spent the rest of the day playing _Assassin's Creed_.
-It's such a good game&#8230; I want the other Assassin's Creed games.
+It's such a good game...
+I want the other Assassin's Creed games.
 Expect they're so expensive!
 Another time I guess.